Theoretical Foundations of Conformal Prediction: Conformal prediction under covariate and label shifts

 \end{theorem} In other words, coverage for the covariate shift setting is obtained by running Algorithm~\ref{alg:wtd-full-cp} with weights $w_i$ defined as in~\eqref{eq:weights-covariate-shift}.
 This result is a corollary to the more general result of Theorem~\ref{thm:train-test-shift-weighted} (see Section~\ref{sec:train-test-shifts-weighted-lr} below), so we do not present the proof.

 \textbf{Why does reweighting give coverage?} First, it is worth considering why unweighted conformal prediction does not provide coverage under covariate shift.
-Imagine that we have just two groups, i.e., $\cX = \{1, 2\}$, and that the scores in the subpopulation where $X=1$ tend to be much smaller than in the subpopulation where $X=2$.
+Imagine that the covariate takes only two values, i.e., $\cX = \{1, 2\}$, and that the scores in the subpopulation where $X=1$ tend to be much smaller than in the subpopulation where $X=2$.
 If $\P_{P_X}(X=1) > \P_{Q_X}(X=1)$, then $X=1$ is over-represented in the training data (relative to the test point's distribution), and the conformal quantile will be biased downwards; see Figure~\ref{fig:covariate-shift} for a visualization.
 The fundamental problem is that the training and test scores $S_1,\dots,S_n,S_{n+1}$ are no longer exchangeable---the test point's score $S_{n+1}$ no longer behaves like a draw from the empirical distribution of $S_1, \ldots, S_{n+1}$, and so calculating an unweighted quantile cannot be expected to achieve the right coverage level.

-Weighted conformal prediction works because the distribution of $S_{n+1}$ can be explicitly represented as a weighted empirical distribution instead.
-In other words, conditionally on the values of the data points, the test point behaves like a draw from the reweighted empirical distribution:
+Weighted conformal prediction works because the distribution of $S_{n+1}$ can be explicitly represented with a weighted empirical distribution instead---we will describe this in detail soon in Section~\ref{sec:train-test-shifts-weighted-lr}.